fluiddyn/fluiddyn/doc/get_good_Python_env.rst

 recent versions of the main packages for sciences installed (SciPy, NumPy, Matplotlib, IPython, h5py, etc.) and a good editor with fly checks.

-Remark: FluidDyn works with Python 2.7.
+Remark: FluidDyn works with Python >3.4 and 2.7.
 It would not be difficult to support Python 2.6 but I think that for science, it is important and not difficult to use a recent version of Python and of the main libraries.